 CDSP was one of the founding members of the ecumenical and inter-faith Graduate Theological Union in 1962.
-The GTU is a consortium of nine seminaries, including Roman Catholics, Protestants, and Unitarians.
+The GTU is a consortium of eight seminaries, including Roman Catholics, Protestants, and Unitarians.
+Six of the eight schools are within just a few blocks of each other near CDSP:

 - American Baptist Seminary of the West